nchp89/nchp89.github.io/pages/about.md

 <img src="../assets/img/about/desk-photo.png" alt="Nick Pic" width="450"/>

 For all of my interests, here's where I actually spend the majority of my time -- working at my desk.
 It's a good desk.
 It has a comfy chair and a window view over an open space.
-I like it best with a fresh cup of hot coffee on it.
+I like it best in the morning with a fresh cup of hot coffee on it.
 <hr>